30+ days ago - req14545

 You are a Master student in Computer Science with affinity with Physics or the other way around.
 For the Julia assignment MATLAB, C, C++ and (some) experience with Eclipse modeling framework (emf) is required.
 For the Python assignment experience with NumPy or SciPy is required.
 You have an interest performance testing.
 Furthermore, you have good analytical skills and are driven to produce a new API to the highest quality standards.
 The English language is required, both written as verbally.

 This is a Master graduation assignment with a duration of minimum 6 months and 4 days a week.
-The start date is as soon as possible.
+The start date is in September 2020.

 Please keep in mind that we can only consider students (who are enrolled at a school during the whole internship period) for our internships and graduation assignments.